Ready To Get Started?

 Prefer I contact you?

 All messages, texts, and voicemails will be returned as soon as possible.
-You can expect a response within 48 hours.

 During Your Free Consultation

 Your consultation is a time for you to ask questions and get to know more about me and how I work with the issues that are leading you to therapy.

 At this point, we are not starting treatment.
 Rather, this is your chance to learn more about you to help you decide if it’s a good fit.